hmsayem/elevator-control-optimisation/README.md

 - `Ctrl+Alt++` will open a new editor tab.
 - `Ctrl+Alt+-` will close the current tab.

-The major functionality, found in the toolbar at the top of the page, is as follows:

 ##### File:
 - (New) Create a new tab.
 - (Close) Close the current tab.